CaelebC/ProcessScheduling/Project1_Grp2_readMe.txt

 To run the program, compile the file "Project_Grp2_code.cpp" and run the following command on your CLI (tested on Windows):
 Project1_Grp2_code.exe < Project1_Grp2_Input.txt

+The program will create a file to store its output.
+The file is named "Project1_Grp2_Output.txt".

 C++ program that uses algorithms to schedule "processes".
 This program emulates how a uniprocessor would schedule processes with zero overhead (context switching is instantaneous).